 Research in a Nutshell

 Generation Scotland (GS) aims to create more effective treatments based on gene knowledge to the medical, social and economic benefit of Scotland and its people.
-Research participants from across Scotland have helped Generation Scotland create a world class biomedical resource for research into a wide variety of diseases, such as heart disease, diabetes and mental health problems.
+Research participants from across Scotland have helped Generation Scotland create a world class biomedical resource for research into the genetic and environmental determinants of physical and mental health.

-GS has created an ethically sound research resource to support medical research and identify the genetic basis of common complex diseases.
+GS has created an ethically sound research resource to support health data science.
 It incorporates three Research Tissue Banks: the Scottish Family Health Study (GS:SFHS), Genetic Health in the 21st Century (GS:21CGH) and the Donor DNA Databank (GS:3D).
 Together these projects have recruited a cohort of over 30,000 people.
 Research participants have given consent to allow both academic and commercial research, and the majority have also given their permission to link to information from their medical records and to be re-contacted about participation in further research.
-Access to GS resources is coordinated by a dedicated management team and overseen by the GS Access Committee.

 Partners and Funders